haproxy/haproxy/doc/lua-api/index.rst

   Contain the name of the server.

+.. js:function:: Server.get_name(sv)

+  Returns the name of the server.

 .. js:attribute:: Server.puid

   Contain the proxy unique identifier of the server.

+.. js:function:: Server.get_puid(sv)

+  Returns the proxy unique identifier of the server.

 .. js:function:: Server.is_draining(sv)